Semantic Guided Single Image Reflection Removal: Semantic Guided Reflection Removal

-where $\mathcal{L}_{reg} = \sum_{t=0}^T|p_t|_2$ and $|\centerdot|_2$is the L2 regularization, $T$ is the total number of trainable parameters in SRRN. $\sigma$ is the corresponding loss's variance.
-We set $w_1 = 1$, $w_1^1 = 0.6$, $w_1^2 = 1$, $w_1^1 = 0.0003$, $w_2 = 0.8$ and $w_3 = w_4 = 1$ to balance each loss item in experiments.
-We employ ResNet-101 with pre-trained parameters on ILSVRC-2012-CLS \cite{Semantic:imagenet_cvpr09}, parameters in this part are frozen.
-We train the ASPP module, \emph{Reconstruction Module} and \emph{Semantic Module} in our SRRN.
-Convolution weights are initialized as CZ18~\cite{Semantic:Chen2018EncoderDecoder}.
-Momentum optimizer \cite{ML_Theory:Sutskever2013Momentum} is employed with $\text{momentum} = 0.99$, where the cycle learning rate is initially set to 0.007 and decay in every 30000 iterations until 0.0001.
+The proposed method is implemented via PyTorch~\cite{ML:PyTorch}, which is available at Github\footnote{\url{https://github.com/DreamtaleCore/SGRRN}}. \rev{To make our model converge faster and save training time,} we employ ResNet-101 with pre-trained parameters on ImageNet \cite{Semantic:imagenet_cvpr09}, \rev{whose effectiveness has been proved in \cite{Semantic:zhou2014learning}.} Convolution weights are initialized as CZ18~\cite{Semantic:Chen2018DeepLabV3plus}.
+Input images are resized to $256\times 256$ before feeding into the network.
+We train the SGR$^2$N with 500 epochs using the Momentum optimizer \cite{ML_Theory:Sutskever2013Momentum}, which is employed with $\text{momentum} = 0.99$, where the cycle learning rate is initially set as 0.007 and decay in every 30000 iterations until 0.0001.
+The batch size during training is empirically set to 5.